MOUZU/Talentsaver/README.md

 - /talents stop - will stop if a template is being loaded right now

 # Changelog
+1.41 (3.
+July 2015)
+ - fixed the DoubleCheck process (delayed it)
+ - the estimated loading value will now be increased by 2s to make it more accurate

 1.4 (2.
 July 2015)
  - added a FuBarPlugin for easier usage
  - added a DoubleCheck (if the loading process is finished it will check if it's really finished, Lag Spikes could fail the process)